pavithra-deepika/register-form/README.md

 ## Learnt
  - The fieldset tag is used to group related elements in a form and draws a box around the related elements
 - The textarea tag defines a multi-line text input control.The textarea element is often used in a form, to collect user inputs like comments or reviews.
+-  The <input type="radio"> defines a radio button.Radio buttons are normally presented in radio groups (a collection of radio buttons describing a set of related options).
+Only one radio button in a group can be selected at the same time.
+-  The <input type="checkbox"> defines a checkbox.The checkbox is shown as a square box that is ticked (checked) when activated.Checkboxes are used to let a user select one or more options of a limited number of choices.
 - <bold>CSS property </bold>
     - border: 0 = border removed.
     - margin : 0 auto = four side attanged in equall.